 Jeff began work at Golf-O-Max as a co-op student in 1997.
 After completing High School, he started to work for us full time.
 He gradually took on more responsibilities over the years and has become Owner Dru Lafave’s right hand man.
 Jeff is sometimes called “MacGyver” because of his uncanny ability to find efficient solutions to fixing any kind of problems.

 Jeff grew up playing junior golf at Poplar Grove, and competed in junior club and OVGA events.
 He became a member at Greyhawk Golf Club and finished 4th in the 2011 Club Championship.
-He likes to spend more time these days on his boat fishing.
+He likes to spend more time these days on his boat fishing, and now with Sarah and Charlotte.

 John (JR) Watson, PGA, Director of Golf.
 15 year employee!